scottrlarson/profession/content/guides/guide-macrium-reflect-basic-management.md

 ![Macrium Reflect: Schedule Backups](/img/guides/MacriumReflect/macrium-reflect-scheduled-backups-menu.png)

 Due to the complexity of maintaining disaster recovery backups, in many cases, I [remotely manage](/system-management) backups for you as a service.
-If you have an interested of setting up a disaster recovery backup to secure your data and your desktop environment, [contact me](/#contact).
+If you have an interest in setting up a disaster recovery backup to secure your data and your desktop environment, [contact me](/#contact).

 ## Terms